 Both diets focus on clean eating.
 This is both for practical and health reasons.
 When you eat real, clean foods, you know how many of each macro you are taking in.
 Unprocessed foods are also higher in valuable nutrients that support your health and keep nutrient deficiencies at bay which could easily happen on restrictive diets.

 Keto vs Atkins #5

-Sugar and honey are non-existent in both diets.
+Sugar and honey are non-existent on both diets.
 These sweeteners cause spikes in blood glucose like no other.
-Go for stevia and erythritol in both diets.
+Go for stevia and erythritol with both diets.
 These are non-nutritive sweeteners, meaning they don't contain calories and they also don't affect blood sugar.

-Now, we know we said earlier that both diets have their benefits and setbacks.
+We know we stated earlier that both diets have their benefits and setbacks.
 However, where research is concerned, the ketogenic diet scores higher in terms of weight loss and overall health benefits.
 Studies show that keto is also safe in the long-run but no such studies exist on Atkins [9, 10].

 The keto diet, in comparison, is consistent with macronutrient intake.
 It leads to long-lasting ketosis and subsequent keto-adaptation.
 On a keto diet, you have a greater chance of transforming your metabolism from a sugar burner to a fat burner.
 The diet is much more difficult to maintain, though.
 Not everyone feels like this diet is suitable for them, so Atkins may be a good alternative.
 You just have to be careful not to go overboard with carbs in the last 3 phases of Atkins.

 Another reason why keto is better than Atkins is because it provides additional benefits beyond weight loss.
 The diet boosts mental functioning, reverses diabetes, and even stops cancer cells from growing .
 The keto diet doesn't just melt fat, it has a powerful effect on the way your whole body works.